The Neurological Explanation For Practice Makes Perfect

 Long-Term Memory Building and Maintaining

 Grasping the structure of a subject is understanding and holding it in a relevant memory category.
-This becomes a neural network that be used for transfer, where it can link with other networks for application beyond the original learning situation.
+This becomes a neural network that is used for transfer, where it can link with other networks for application beyond the original learning situation.

 Constructing neural networks is achieved not by rote memorization, but by mental manipulation where new input and prior knowledge are related meaningfully.
 Concept knowledge in math is the authentic way of achieving long-term memory and is best achieved by learning how things are related.

 Repetitive stimulation of the neuronal circuits holding the information is necessary for the memory to be maintained and even for the neuronal connections to remain in place and not be pruned.
 The mental manipulation and active processing of learned information through the executive functions especially in the prefrontal cortex stimulates memory circuits.
-It is these networks, activated during mental manipulation of the new information through prioritizing, comparing/contrasting (similarities/differences), deduction (constructing new knowledge from existing information), and induction that stimulation of the memory storage areas increase the strength of the neural networks through additional dendrite sprouts, more synapses, and thicker myelin around axons that speeds transmission between neurons.
+It is these networks, activated during mental manipulation of the new information through prioritizing, comparing/contrasting (similarities/differences), deduction (constructing new knowledge from existing information), and induction that stimulation of the memory storage areas increases the strength of the neural networks through additional dendrite sprouts, more synapses, and thicker myelin around axons that speeds transmission between neurons.

 Practice really does make permanent–as long as the practice involves active mental manipulation, construction of new ideas, and truly using the new information in different ways that it was originally learned.